Bestiary-Builder/Bestiary-Builder/README.md

 6. Start PostgreSQL database
 	- Run `docker compose up -d` in the project folder
 	- *(or start a PosgreSQL database in any other way)*
+	- In the backend folder run `npx prisma migrate dev` to create all the sql tables.
 7. Rename ".env.template" in the backend folder to ".env", and change it's values to your own environment
     - "frontendPath" should stay unchanged.
 (Unless you moved the folder around)
     - "clientId" should be changed to your Discord OAuth application id.